imtapps/django-admin-ext/README.txt

 BaseAjaxModelForm:
-  - set the ajax_change_field to be the name of the form field whose change triggers the ajax call.
+  - set the ajax_change_field to be the name of the form field whose change triggers the ajax call OR set the ajax_change_fields to a list of field names whose change triggers the ajax call

   - in your form, set the dynamic_fields property to return a dictionary whose keys are the field names and values are the instantiated fields.